webpack/changelog-v5/README.md

 - IgnorePlugin and BannerPlugin must now be passed an options object.

+## Deprecation codes

+New deprecations include a deprecation code so they are easier to reference.

+(since beta.7)

 ## Syntax deprecated

 `require.include` has been deprecated and will emit a warning by default when used.